jbossdemocentral/jdg-labs/lab-guides/lab3-guide.md

 feel adventurous to accomplish the objectives without the help of the step-by-step section.

 ## Background
-In Lab 2 we implemented querying by providing search mapping as to how to index objects via configuration.
-The search mapping for Lab2 was very simple, but what if your data model was much more complex with links between objects and inheritance.
+In lab 2 we implemented querying by providing search mapping as to how to index objects via configuration.
+The search mapping for lab 2 was very simple, but what if your data model was much more complex with links between objects and  inheritance.
 Then the configuration will become more and more complex.
 Keeping the search mapping configuration and data model in sync will become harder and harder over time as your data models grows.

-The Best practice recommendation for situations like this is to keep the mapping close to the model.
+The best practice recommendation for situations like this is to keep the mapping close to the model.
 So similar to JPA, Hibernate Search (which is the base for JDG Querying) supports annotation as meta data that describes the search mapping.

 This does requires that we can edit the data model.

 ## Objectives
-Your task in Lab 3 is to move the meta-data/configuration of how to index the Task object from the Config object to instead provide this as annotations to the data model object.
+Your task in lab 3 is to move the meta-data/configuration of how to index the Task object from the Config object to instead provide this as annotations to the data model object.

 These are the main tasks of lab 3